richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

    as needed
 3. **Nokogiri**.
 Please see the [Installing Nokogiri Guide] [nokogiri-install] as needed

-You will also need a EC2 key setup in your Amazon EMR account.
+You will also need a EC2 key setup in your Amazon EMR account. **TO COME.**

 Done?
 Right, now we can install EmrEtlRunner.